Have you ever wished you could have done A/B testing with your life as your girlfriend A is better than girlfriend B? 😂

 - Next click on A/B Testing -> Create Experiment

-- Now here you are going to work with remote config Click on it.
+- Now here you’re going to work with Remote Config, click on it.

 In the basic step, you add the basic things like the experiment name and its description (short and relevant) and click Next.